Bill Meredith

-William Stevens Meredith (born 1960 in Lake Worth, Florida) is an American music and sports writer, journalist, drummer, percussionist and singer.
+William Stevens Meredith (born 1960) is an American music and sports writer, journalist, drummer, percussionist and singer.
 He is best known with his extensive work as music writer in music magazines such as Jazziz which is an international Jazz magazine, Maryland-based JazzTimes, JazzBluesFlorida and Palm Beach Post.

 Bill Meredith was born in Lake Worth, Florida.
 He had big interest in both, writing and music.
 His first official writing assignments were for The Kaleidoscope at now Dreyfoos School of the Arts in West Palm Beach.
 After the high school, he attended Palm Beach Community College where he also served as editor-in-chief for The Beachcomber.
 The University of Florida followed.
 In the 1980s, completing his prime education, Bill started two careers simultaneously, in journalism and music.

 In the 1990s, while he was playing with different bands, he wrote for Modern Drummer, allmusic and Free Press magazines.

 Meredith has played drums with the band Acoustic Remedy since 2002 and the group won Best Local Band Award in The Palm Beaches and Treasure Coast.
 This event is being organized annually by Cityvoter.

 Meredith started a still-standing association with the international jazz monthly Jazziz in 2000, working as an assistant editor from 2004 to 2006.
 He continues to write CD reviews, stories and Q&As for the magazine.

 In 2001, he was hired for the bi-weekly Local Music column in the Palm Beach Post.
 Other publications include, Closer and the West Palm Tribune.